Abasz/ESPRowingMonitor/docs/settings.md

 Enables or disables WebSocket monitor.
 For more details please refer to the [Wi-Fi](#wi-fi-and-websocket-monitor) section.
 Default is true.

+### ENABLE_WEBGUI

+Enables or disables the WebGUI.
+ESP Rowing Monitor is capable os serving a WebGUI that communicates to the monitor via WebSocket.
+It requires `ENABLE_WEBSOCKET_MONITOR` to be true.
+Furthermore a filesystem image with the static resources is required.
+The WebGUI can be found under a separate repository [ESP Rowing Monitor WEbGUI](https://github.com/Abasz/ESPRowingMonitor-WebGUI), please refer to the [Build/Install](https://github.com/Abasz/ESPRowingMonitor-WebGUI#buildinstall) section.
+Default is false.

 ### ENABLE_BLE_SERVICE

 Enables or disables the BLE service to broadcast data.
 Default is true.